-So in 1968, the Wardholme Torrey Pine tree became Carpinteria’s very first Historical Landmark.
-And in 1988 there was a city-wide celebration to commemorate its 100th Anniversary.
+So in 1968, the Wardholme Torrey Pine tree became Carpinteria’s first Historical Landmark.
+And in 1988, there was a city-wide celebration to commemorate its 100th Anniversary.

 A Bit More Interesting Information

-As I was scouring the internet to find anything about this tree, I found the info quite limited.
+As I was searching the internet to find anything about this tree, I found the information quite limited.